CoEDL/elpis-wiki/2018-summer-workshop-elpis-steps.md

 1. *The Docker client contacted the Docker daemon*.

 The client is the program that you ran when you typed 'docker' at the prompt.
-The daemon is the software that runs in the background, accessible by the whale icon in the menu on mac, or by XXX in Windows.
+The daemon is the software that runs in the background, accessible by the whale icon in the top menubar on mac, or by the whale icon in the Windows system tray.

 2. *The Docker daemon pulled the "hello-world" image from the Docker Hub*.